kyma-project/kyma/components/ui-api-layer/CONTRIBUTING.md

 > **NOTE:** These rules mention terms described in the [Terminology](./docs/terminology.md) document.

 ### Project structure
 - Place all GraphQL types in the `gqlschema` package.
 Generate them with the `gqlgen.sh` script.
-If you need any customization, move them to a separate files, customize and include them in the `config.yml` file.
+If you need any customization, move them to separate files, modify, and include them in the `config.yml` file.
 - Keep the first level of a domain package consistent.
 Create these files for every resource:
     - `{NAME}_resolver.go`, which contains resolver type.
 They usually call services and convert types.
     - `{NAME}_service.go`, which contains the business logic.
 The service uses data transfer object (DTO) type.